Financial Aid Appeals

 • All other discretionary expenses

-The first step in completing an appeal is to contact One Stop Student Services by phone or email to explain your situation.
-You will be directed to a Financial Aid Counselor who will discuss the specifics of your situation to determine if you should submit this appeal.
-If they determine that you are eligible to submit this appeal, they will update your account with the list of documents that will be required for the type of appeal you request.
-Once all requested documentation has been received, your appeal will be reviewed by the Appeal Committee.
+If the Financial Aid Counselor determines that you are eligible to submit this appeal, they will update your account with the list of documents required for the type of appeal you request.
+When all requested documentation has been received, your appeal will be reviewed by the Appeal Committee.

-Your FAFSA will be updated in accordance with the Appeal Committee’s findings, and financial aid will be updated if required.
+Your FAFSA and financial aid (if required) will be updated according to the Appeal Committee’s findings.
 Please note that an approved appeal is not a guarantee of additional financial aid.

 Appeal results are final.
-Your appeal will be closed and will not be reviewed again by the Appeal Committee unless you are able to provide additional documentation that was not previously submitted with the original appeal.
+Your appeal will be closed and will not be reviewed again by the Appeal Committee unless you can provide additional documentation that was not submitted with the original appeal.

-Some students may have a severe situation that has resulted in the breakdown of your family support unit.
-You may be able to appeal your dependency status to see if you can be considered an independent student.
+If you have a severe situation that has resulted in the breakdown of your family support unit, you may be able to appeal your dependency status to see if you can be considered an independent student.

 Situations that may merit appeal include, but are not limited to: